lsst-sqre/sqr-049/index.rst

 Token list
     Lists all of the unexpired tokens for the current user.
     The token list is divided into separate sections for web sessions, user-created tokens, and notebook tokens, with internal tokens shown under their parent tokens.
-    The last-used time is shown with each token, rendered as a human-readable delta from the current time (for example, "10 minutes ago" or "1 month ago") with a more accurate timestamp available via mouseover or some other interface.
+    The last-used time is shown with each token, rendered as a human-readable delta from the current time (for example, "10 minutes ago" or "1 month ago") with a more accurate timestamp available via mouse-over or some other interface.
     From this list the user can revoke any token.

 View a specific token
-    Shows the details for a single token, including its authentication history.
+    Shows the details for a single token, including its modification and authentication history.
     The user can also revoke the token from this page.

 Create new token